Internet providers in Georgia

 Filter your results:

 **Plus taxes (w/ eligible Autopay & Paperless bill).
-Price after discounts: $90/mo discount for new residential customers and $10/mo w/ eligible Autopay & Paperless bill (w/in 2 bills).
+Price after discounts: $15/mo for 12 mos, $90/mo discount for new residential customers and $10/mo w/ eligible Autopay & Paperless bill.
+Discounts start w/in 3 bills.
 Monthly State Cost Recovery Charge in TX, OH, NV applies.
+One time install fee may apply.
 Limited availability.
 May not be available in your area.
 Call or go to fiber.att.com to see if you qualify.
 Speeds based on wired connection.
 Actual speeds may vary.
 Single device wired speed maximum 4.7Gbps.
 For more info, go to www.att.com/speed101.

 ***Price for Gig speed additional.
 Capable modem required for all Gig speeds.
 For a list of capable modems, visit spectrum.net/modem. ©2026 Charter Communications, all rights reserved.